ibm-cloud-docs/account/vrf-service-endpoint.md

    If you can't click the button, VRF might not be enabled for your account.
 Verify that it's enabled by checking the virtual routing and forwarding section, which is the preceding section in your account settings.
 1. Review the impacts to your account, and click **On**.

-It might take a few minutes for this change to take affect.
+It might take a few minutes for this change to take effect.

 ### From the CLI
 {: #service-endpoint-cli}